Kidney Island

 Please take a look at this booklet by Falklands Conservation

 The boat trip in itself is a prime opportunity to observe the wildlife of the Falkland Islands.
 Peale’s and Commerson’s Dolphins are seen regularly, along with various penguin species.
 Great views of Black-browed Albatross, Southern Giant Petrel’s, Sooty Shearwaters and other seabirds are almost guaranteed.
 The area is also a hotspot for Sei Whales, whose season extends from January to May.
+In recent years Humpback Whales have been seen very close regularly, in the summer months.

 Most of the 32 hectares (80 acres) of the island is covered with tall, dense tussac grass.
 Walking through the grass requires patience and care as it is quite likely that animals will be present.
 A degree of physical fitness is therefore required to keep up with the group.